My-UofE/ECM1410-workshop-04-instructions/README.md

 You should create two files:

  - `Circle.java` containing the Circle class definition
  - `CircleApp.java` containing the `main()` method.
-Use this file to creat some example objects and test out your methods.
+Use this file to create some example objects and test out your methods.

 You should code the following attributes, methods and constructors in the `Circle` class.